zeroluck/docs/sources/admin-guide/user-management/registration.md

 # Registration
-There are four ways to add a user in gluu server:
+There are five ways to add a user in gluu server:

 * Self-Registration
 * User Management Interface